LaurentHuzard/api-platform-docs/core/operations.md

 If the operation's name matches a supported HTTP method (`GET`, `POST`, `PUT`, `PATCH` or `DELETE`), the corresponding `method` property will be automatically added.

+A header 'Allow' will be automatically added to the response, listing the allowed HTTP methods for the current resource that match the same `uriTemplate`.

 > [!TIP]
 > The `#[GetCollection]` attribute is an alias for `#[Get(collection: true)]`